Nivalyx/osu-wiki/wiki/Community/osu!dev_Discord_server/en.md

 # osu!dev Discord server

-**osu!dev** is the osu!'s official development [Discord](https://discordapp.com) server.
+**osu!dev** is the osu!'s official [Discord](https://discordapp.com) server for development-related purposes.
 The server functions as a hub for people to discuss and work on osu!'s open source and community projects.
 This is the main place to contribute to osu!'s development and get in touch with the [osu! team](/wiki/People/osu!_team).

 The permanent invite link is <https://discord.gg/ppy>.